 6. If you can accelerate the schedule, and get your pitches ready sooner, you will be able to start pitching to your management and handle their objections, make progress with the project sooner as well.

 We understand that you are doing all this on top of your day job, which is why, this timeline is a lot less intense than one that an entrepreneur would follow.

-Your employer has assigned an internal manager for you.
+Your employer may have assigned an internal manager for you.
 Please be in regular communication with him/her.
-If you do not know who your internal manager is, ask Customer Support.
+If you do not know who your internal manager is, ask Customer Support your questions.

-Your employer has investigated and agreed on IP issues with 1M/1M.
+Your employer has investigated and agreed on IP issues with 1Mby1M.
 Please ask your manager for the IP policy.

-Your employer wants to see a business case through your participation in 1M/1M, first and foremost.
+Your employer wants to see a business case through your participation in 1Mby1M, first and foremost.
 The priority, therefore, is the business pitch (following the process above), NOT a prototype.

 For Managers who work with Intrapreneurs inside the Corporation: